-This ordinance shall take effect immediately upon its adoption by the City Commission and the signature of the Mayor.
+This ordinance shall take effect immediately upon its adoption by the City Commission and the signature of the Mayor, and shall be applicable to all new applications for development or tree removal permits submitted after adoption of this Ordinance.

-Passed on First Reading the day of 201.
+Passed on First Reading the 10th day of December, 2018.

-PASSED and ADOPTED, in regular session, with a quorum present and voting, by the City Commission, upon second and final reading this day of 201.
+PASSED and ADOPTED, in regular session, with a quorum present and voting, by the City Commission, upon second and final reading this \\\\\ day of \\\\\201\\\.

-Ordinance 19-XX
+Ordinance 19-05